 A 2016 seed investment, Chattermill provides next generation text analytics tools for any type of company customer feedback data, be it tweets, customer surveys, reviews or blog posts and then provides clear, actionable metrics in a user-friendly package.
 A further round of £600k was announced in 2017 from existing investors to support the company’s rapid growth and Simon Blakey is on the board.

 Avonmore invested into Streethub (trading as Trouva) in 2013 alongside Index Ventures, Octopus Ventures and Playfair Capital and has since invested further into the company.
 It further supported the company in its $10M Series A announced in 2017, led by BGF Ventures.

 Trouva is an eCommerce platform that helps over 150 independent shops and boutiques throughout the UK sell their curated and often unique homeware and accessory stock online, often far more effectively than through running their own dedicated websites.
 In 2018 it was announced that it was one of the fastest growing tech startups in Europe and has expanded its services to independent retailers in Berlin, Amsterdam, Copenhagen and Madrid.

 Since Avonmore invested in 2002 and 2003, Virtual IT has grown into a profitable multi-million pound turnover business without any need for further equity investment and now pays significant dividends.
 In early 2017 it announced the acquisition of the managed service business of MBA IT along with Flint IT Ltd and significantly increased the number of seats under management.

 Virtual IT provides IT outsourcing services to the SME market on a per seat basis.
 It addresses common inadequacies in IT support including speed, reliability, security and configuration issues.
-The customer base includes companies with from 5 to 100+ users over a wide range of industries, with particular focus on service-oriented organisations within the London market.
+The customer base includes companies with from 5 to 100+ users over a wide range of industries, with particular focus on service-oriented organisations within and around London.

 Avonmore initially provided seed financing for Specle in 2009 and led a further investment into the business in 2011.